 Use matching templates for your resume and cover letter for a cohesive and professional look.

-Was this information about How To Make A US Resume (Format, Template + Examples) helpful?
+Was this information about US Resume Format: Examples & Guide helpful?
 Let us know!

 Don is a Certified Professional Resume Writer (CPRW) with more than 10 years’ experience creating digital content, including four years helping job seekers develop their careers.
 He holds an M.S. in Journalism from Northwestern University.